Homemade Butternut Squash Ravioli

 4 Photos: rolling out pasta dough in a pasta machine, dough on a ravioli form, the filling placed in the center of the dough and the completed ravioli.

-1. Lay 1 sheet of pasta dough on the bottom portion of the ravioli press and place the top of the press (this portion will fit into the bottom and will create the pocket for your filling) on the dough.
+2. Lay one sheet of pasta dough on the bottom portion of the ravioli press and place the top of the press (this portion will fit into the bottom and will create the pocket for your filling) on the dough.

 1. Lay the pasta sheet on a lightly dusted work surface and brush it with the egg wash.
 Drop dollops of the filling about 1″ apart on the lower half of the pasta dough, leaving about a 1/4″ border along the bottom of the dough.

-2. Fold the dough over the mounds of filling and use your fingers to carefully press down around the filling to release the air and seal the dough.
+2. Fold the dough over the mounds of filling and use your fingers to carefully press down around the filling, releasing the air and sealing the dough.

-To cook the ravioli, bring a large pot of water to a rolling boil.
+Bring a large pot of water to a rolling boil.
 Drop the desired amount of ravioli into the boiling water and cook it until it floats to the top.
-Fresh pasta cooks quickly so it won’t take more than 3-4 minutes to cook.
+Fresh pasta cooks quickly, so it won’t take more than 3-4 minutes to cook.
 Drain and serve with your favorite sauce.

 A blue bowl with ravioli and browned pancetta cubes.